Gyms and studios are back! These are the best exercise classes in London to get you back into the fitness game.

 Famous for sculpting the bodies of everyone from Pippa Middleton to Rita Ora, Barrecore is a hybrid of ballet, pilates and yoga, designed to tone, lengthen and strengthen.
 Worlds away from sweat-inducing HIIT classes, here it’s all about small, low-intensity movements and pulses – but don’t be fooled: the burn is real.
 Expect to feel muscles shake like never before, particularly your glutes and lower abs.
 Barrecore have many studios across the city in areas including Chelsea, Wandsworth, Islington and Notting Hill.
 Various locations.

 After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle opened its first international studio in Soho last year.
 Since launching over a decade ago, the brand has developed a massive cult-like following in America, with clientele including the likes of Beyoncé and Michelle Obama.
 It’s also inspired a new wave of spin studios this side of the pond such as Psycle, 1Rebel and Boom Cycle, all featuring pumping music, motivational instructors and the concept of riding to the beat.
 But SoulCycle promises something different: a mind-body-soul experience, which is not just about burning calories – although you’ll certainly do a lot of that too.
 There’s a lot of talk about energy, positive mantras and getting into the zone, each studio has its own crystal, classes are candlelit, and phones are banned.
 And be warned: you might be asked to high-five your neighbour.
-But it seems Londoners are hooked – the 63-bike strong classes tend to fill up completely, and even David Beckham was spotted there.
-Fans will be excited to hear they’re planning to open three more London studios across Chelsea, Notting Hill and Marylebone.
+But it seems Londoners are hooked – the 63-bike strong classes tend to completely fill up (and new social distancing measures mean less spots per class), and even David Beckham was spotted there.
 3-4 Great Marlborough St, Soho, London W1F 7HH

 As we find ourselves busier and more rushed than ever, we’ve come to expect more than just fitness from our gym.
 Step forward The Fore, a brand spanking new 5,500 sq/ft space in King’s Cross which houses one of the toughest functional fitnesses classes in town, as well as a swanky co-working area, café, treatment rooms and calendar of regular wellness workshops and activities.
 It’s a distinctly holistic approach to health and wellbeing as per the vision of founder Hannah Lanel, who has personally curated the space (and furnished it with swanky Tom Dixon lights and Andrew Martin furniture) to ensure you want to hang out there all day.
 But once you get past the squishy sofas… The signature workout is certainly not ‘chilled out vibes’.
 A full-body functional fitness class that uses only three pieces of equipment, you’ll be put through your paces in 45 minutes of circuits, from sprinting and sled pushing on the Skillmill (a next-level treadmill that’s doubly efficient) to rotation training on the Rip Trainer at the first UK gym that’s got the skill to teach it.
 With elite trainers who ensure your form and technique are always on point, there’s no hiding here – but you’ll be thankful when your strength, speed, endurance and mobility drastically improve after just a few weeks.
 Take things up a notch with a PT session (Callum is perfect levels of patient and pushy) and make sure to enjoy all the lux mod cons while you’re at it.
 If you’re going to go hard, this is the way to do it.
 14-18 Handyside Street, N1C 4DN

 With its elegant interiors, motivational instructors and luxe changing rooms, boutique gym Another_Space really is a space like no other.
-With two studios in Covent Garden and Bank, it’s a class-based gym, offering a packed timetable of HIIT, yoga and spinning, which range from 30-60 minute workouts.
+Located in Covent Garden, it’s a class-based gym, offering a packed timetable of HIIT, yoga and spinning, which range from 30-60 minute workouts.
 The HIIT class describes itself as “fast and furious”, which it’s certainly not lying about.
 Prepare to get your sweat on as you alternate between high energy boxing routines and toning exercises on the floor using punchbags, sandbags and the like.
 Fancy something a bit more relaxing?
 Their yoga classes are a delight, with a calming yet upbeat soundtrack to take you through your flow.
 Changing and shower facilities here are second to none, with electric lockers, big white fluffy towels, private shower cubicles kitted out with Cowshed products, illuminated mirrors and hairdryers.
 The only problem?
-You won’t want to leave… 4-10 Tower St, Covent Garden, London WC2H 9NP and 40 Coleman St, London EC2R 5EH
+You won’t want to leave… 4-10 Tower St, Covent Garden, London WC2H 9NP

 At immersive yoga studio FLY LDN, technology actually helps you switch off.
 The dark studio space is lit up by a huge HD screen, which shows a series of images and videos of serene landscapes: from crashing waves to snow covered mountain tops.
 Choose between 45, 60 or 75 minute signature yoga flows, or for ultra calm go for their candlelit ‘Chill’ class, perfect for stressed city workers keen to unwind after a long day.
 Here, it’s all about going back to basics – no jargon, no cliquey feel, just great yoga with an interesting twist.
 Fibi House, 24 Creechurch Ln, London EC3A 5EH